PUMA Greenpeace Detox Commitment

 PUMA wants our customers and athletes to be absolutely safe when wearing our products.
 This is non-negotiable.
 Since 1999, we have implemented a Restricted Substance List (RSL) to be able to assure this.
 This RSL lists potentially harmful chemicals used in our industry and specifies safe concentration limit values.
 Needless to say, those limits always take the most stringent global regulations into consideration.
 To cover all bases, we collaborate with the AFIRM industry working group and have adopted their RSL.
 Each year, external laboratories test thousands of materials against the AFIRM RSL, and only materials with a passing test report can be used in the production of our goods.

 We classify chemicals defined as carcinogenic, mutagenic, reprotoxic or persistent and bio-accumulative for the environment as priority hazardous chemicals.
 These chemicals are banned from use in the manufacturing of our products.
 To keep track of these chemicals, we document them in a Manufacturing Restricted Substances List, or MRSL.
-Our MRSL was created by the Zero Discharge of Hazardous Chemicals Foundation, an organization we helped to create.
+We use the MRSL of the Zero Discharge of Hazardous Chemicals Foundation (ZDHC), an organization we helped to create.

 The Greenpeace detox campaign